Funding opportunity

 - suitability and effectiveness of the oversight/management structure and the users’ representative body

-- policies and practices to support EDI within the team (e.g., recruitment of team members, management of the team, mentorship)—for more information, refer to the
+- policies and practices to support equity, diversity and inclusion within the team (e.g., recruitment of team members, management of the team, mentorship)—for more information, refer to the

 EDI considerations for research teams - plans for effective operation and maintenance of the equipment